briandrum/codes.forchagrin.com/_articles/article-ix-nominations-and-elections.md

 election, may be submitted at the time of a primary or regular election.\
 (Amended 11-2-71)

-## Section IX-2: General provision
+## Section IX-2: General Provision

 Nominations for elective officers of this Municipality shall be made only by petition, signed by registered electors of the Municipality not less in number